Eco-Flow/training/docs/commandline.md

 `tail`	Print the bottom lines of a file (-n number of lines)

-`man`	Print the manual of a command

 `uniq`	Print unique lines

 `wget`	Copy the contents of a webpage to the current directory

+`which`  Tell me the path to the script/program (e.g. `which perl`)

+# Extra commands you should know (but not needed in this course)

+`ssh`	Access a remote server/cluster

+`export`	Usually setting an environmental variable

 `open`	Try to open a file type in expected way, e.g. PDF

-`pwd`	Tell me which directory I am in right now

 # Flags (for the command `ls`):